Himanshu2ht/Sem_2/cpp.md

 }
 int main(int argc, char* argv[]) {
     int n;
-    // Check if command-line argument is passed if (argc > 1) {
+    if (argc > 1) {
         n = atoi(argv[1]);  // Convert the argument to an integer } else {

-        // Prompt user to input the value of n cout << "Enter the number of terms (n): ";
+        cout << "Enter the number of terms (n): ";
         cin >> n;
     }
-    // Compute and print the sum of the series double result = compute_series_sum(n);
+    double result = compute_series_sum(n);
     cout << "The sum of the first " << n << " terms of the series is: " << result << endl;
     return 0;